 The data generated by our research (particularly the attitudinal surveys we commission) also supports and guides the wider work of the Foundation – we aim to be data-driven in our work.

-The centerpiece of our programme is our annual survey on New Zealanders’ perceptions of Asia and Asian peoples.
+The centerpiece of our research programme is our annual survey on New Zealanders’ perceptions of Asia and Asian peoples.
 This has been running for over two decades and provides a unique longitudinal data set.